sampersand/quest/docs/objects-and-maps-part1.md

 (Whenever you attempt to get a value, first every value within the object's checked, after which each parent within `__parents__` is checked.)

 ## Objects, Classes, and Mixins are the same concept
-If you look at the example within the `Method Resolution` section, you'll notice that both `MyClassQuestVersion` and `MyObjectQuestVersion` are laid out in the exact same way: `__parents__`, `__id__`, and any other relevant information.
+If you look at the example within the `Method Resolution` section, you'll notice that both `MyClassQuestVersion` and `MyObjectQuestVersion` are laid out in the exact same way: `__parents__`, and any other relevant information.
 This is not a coincidence, as objects and classes are identical in Quest!
 By abstracting away a lot of OOP concepts, we realize that the mechanism that is used to check for parent classes is the exact same one that's used to check for mixins/interfaces.

 Because of this, there's _not a `Map` type in Quest_.
 (I know, I lied a little.)
 Since every object _already_ has key-value pairs associated with them, every object can be thought of as a map.
 (In practice, an empty `Scope` is usually used.)